vadanrod14/RA.Aid/README.md

 ## Features

+- **Three-Stage Architecture**: The workflow consists of three powerful stages:
+  1. **Research** 🔍 - Gather and analyze information
+  2. **Planning** 📋 - Develop execution strategy
+  3. **Implementation** ⚡ - Execute the plan with AI assistance

-- **Three-Stage Architecture**: Implements a sophisticated workflow with Research, Planning, and Implementation stages, each powered by dedicated AI agents and toolsets.
+  Each stage is powered by dedicated AI agents and specialized toolsets.
 - **Advanced AI Integration**: Built on LangChain and leverages the latest LLMs for natural language understanding and generation.
 - **Comprehensive Toolset**:
   - Shell command execution